Pros

 Here’s what actually matters for beginners:

-We burned through our free credits in 45 minutes, generating 28 images.
-The quality ceiling is real—you won’t get FLUX.2’s photorealism here—but for concepting and mood boards, it’s more capable than we anticipated.
+We burned through a starter credit bundle in under an hour.
+The quality ceiling is real—you won’t get FLUX.2’s highest-end photorealism here—but for concepting and mood boards, hosted starter interfaces are more capable than we anticipated.

 Advanced Pipelines: Where Flux Actually Shines